 7. They spend less time working – Cyclists who train for international tours spend about 30 hours a week working, while those who work at a normal desk job spend lesser time on a weekly basis.
 However, it should be taken into consideration that although they lesser time working, their job demands extreme physical exertion.
 Furthermore, they also have to juggle with other miscellaneous tasks along with training such as medical appointments, massages, travelling, attending sponsored events, etc. These are not regarded as part of the individual’s work; hence the time calculated as their working hours is comparatively less.

 8. They were also beginners – It is difficult to believe that professional cyclists could have faced the same trials and tribulations that any common person faces while learning the ropes of cycling.
 Like any other person, these professional cyclists were also beginners at some point of time.
-They too fell down, bruised their knees, experienced aches, pains, fractures, muscle pulls, etc. They were not always experts in their fields.
+They too fell down, bruised their knees, experienced aches, pains, fractures, muscle pulls, etc. If you’re having similar injuries as a beginner, you can get treatment at this Joint Pain Clinic in Raleigh called Raleigh QC Kinetix.
+They were not always experts in their fields.
 Their immense dedication, training and practice qualified them to take up cycling as their profession.
 At the very beginning they went through the same struggles that everyone else faced.

 9. They have a phobia of germs – In general all people want to have a happy and healthy life.
 Everyone stays away from situations that could make them vulnerable to certain illnesses.
 However, in the case of cyclists this fear of germs is heightened in a major way.
 This is also because their performance is dependent on their health and well being to a large extent.
 Therefore, they tend to be more careful and weary of situations that are prone to causing them to fall sick.
 This fear of germs makes them take extra care of the health and hygiene facilities available to them in terms of the food they eat, soap and sanitizers used to keep them clean, etc.